 Methods

 The first step in assessing whether the field office was achieving benchmark conditions regarding soil stability was to impute the measurements for these values at Ecological Sites which were lacking Descriptions, or which had incomplete descriptions.
-Similar to section (X.X), these values were imputed by feature engineering, however since they were ordinal categorical variables the median of the values were used.
+Like section (X.X), these values were imputed by feature engineering, however since they were ordinal categorical variables the median of the values were used.

 A relatively high amount of Ecological Sites Descriptions (33 of 52, 63.5%) contained soil stability reference benchmarks under two conditions as well as a site ‘average’: